 Lid = 8 L

 This pack is definitely on the feature-heavy side of the spectrum.
-With multiple lashing options, compression straps, exterior pockets, and multiple access points, the Manaslu has pretty much everything one desires in a fully outfitted backpacking pack.
-There are three different ways to access the interior of the pack, which is a nice way to avoid unpacking and repacking the pack after grabbing something from deep within.
-The hydration sleeve and rain fly are also nice features for those looking for the fully equipped backpacking pack.
-For some, this can be too much, and a simpler pack, like the Thule Versant 60 may be a better option.
-On the other end of the spectrum, closer to the Manaslu is the Gregory Deva 60 that competes with the Mansalu for most complicated design.
+With multiple lashing options, compression straps, exterior pockets, and numerous access points, the Manaslu has pretty much everything one desires in a fully outfitted backpacking pack.
+There are three different ways to access the interior, which is a nice way to avoid unpacking and repacking the pack after grabbing something from deep within.
+The hydration sleeve and rain fly are also excellent features for those looking for the fully equipped backpacking pack.
+For some, this can be too much, and a more straightforward model, like the Thule Versant 60 may be a better option.

 At $240, the Alpine Manaslu comes at a great value for its size and design.
 It is well made and durable, with materials that will last and stand up to the elements.
 Unlike the REI Co-op Traverse 65, which is similar in price but whose buckles felt fragile, the Manaslu seemed to be able to hold up to the abuses of the trail.